relekang/django-nopassword/docs/settings.rst

     Defines how long a login code is valid in seconds.

-.. attribute:: NOPASSWORD_AUTOCOMPLETE

-    Activates autocomplete in login form.
-Be aware of the potensial security risk and privacy risk by publicly viewing all usernames and full names.
-Only do this if you are certain your users would not mind.

 .. attribute:: NOPASSWORD_HIDE_USERNAME

     If set to True, the login url will not contain the username.